 Michael W. Shelton, CGFO, Budget & Evaluation Director.
-B.A., Furman University; M.A., Webster University; doctoral study in public policy, University of Kentucky; Cert., Advanced Government Finance Institute, Georgetown University.
+B.A., Furman University; M.A. in Business, Webster University; doctoral study in public policy, University of Kentucky; Cert., Advanced Government Finance Institute, Georgetown University; Post-Graduate Diploma in Corporate Sustainability, Furman University.
 Mr. Shelton, a Certified Government Finance Officer (CGFO), is responsible for financial planning and debt management.
 He was appointed in May 1989 after serving three years as Director of Budget & Financial Management in Myrtle Beach and five years as a Budget Analyst with the City of Charlotte (NC).
 He has authored or co-authored a number of articles and monographs on financial management topics.